-- Explain how physiological changes during the ageing process leave the body more susceptible to developing age-associated conditions
+- Explain how physiological changes during the ageing process render the body more susceptible to developing age-associated conditions

-- List and explain methods of common frailty and geriatric assessment tools and their practical integration through the Comprehensive Geriatric Assessment method
+- List and explain common frailty and geriatric assessment tools and their practical integration through Comprehensive Geriatric Assessment

-- Demonstrate the clinical skills necessary to perform Comprehensive Geriatric Assessment
+- Reflect on the clinical skills necessary to perform Comprehensive Geriatric Assessment

-- Demonstrate ability to apply theoretical and clinical knowledge in a research setting
+- Demonstrate ability to apply theoretical and clinical knowledge in a research or quality improvement settings

-Mode of delivery: blended (80% classroom, 20% online), but lectures will also be streamed live via Blackboard Collaborate and/or Zoom for students who cannot attend in person
+Mode of Delivery: Online, lectures will be streamed live via Blackboard and/or Zoom.

-Term schedule: Semester 1 (September – December) and Semester 2 (January to May)
+Schedule: Semester 1 (September – January) and Semester 2 (January to June)

-Lectures, practicals and assessments will be held on Tuesday afternoons from 3 to 5pm in St. James’s Hospital, Dublin 8 and Friday afternoons from 2 to 4pm in Trinity Central, Pearse St., Dublin 2 during term time.
+Lectures, tutorials and assessments will be held on Tuesday afternoons from 3-5pm (Standard Irish Time) and Friday afternoons 2-4pm (Standard Irish Time) during term time.

 Module 1: The Biology of the Ageing Process (10 ECTs; Semester 1)

 The aim of this module is to provide an overview of what happens to the body during the ageing process.
-This module will go through what happens to the body during ageing.
 It will provide a general overview to the ageing process and will focus on some of the key mechanisms of ageing.
-Through the use of age simulation suits, the students will get to experience what it is like to experience frailty.
 There will be focus on how age-associated physiological changes leave us more susceptible to developing diseases as we age.
 There will be a focus on biological determinants and stressors that accelerate the ageing process and detail how they exert their effects on the systems of the body.
 The module will explain the important differences between chronological and biological age and focus on the factors that can influence our rate of ageing.
 There will be a focus on the immune system and how age-related changes to immunity leads to increased susceptibility to diseases.

 The objectives of this module are: